An Easy Guide to Reflexive Verbs in Italian

 • Sentire (to feel, to touch)

-Reflexive verbs, however, drop the -e at the end and instead end in -si.
+Reflexive verbs, however, drop the-eat the end and instead end in-si.
 The meaning essentially corresponds to saying “oneself” in English.

 Here are some examples: